dimuthuhippola/BGLCORP-devops-interview-test/README.md

 <br><b>Exercise 4: Kubernetes:</b><br>
 - used alpine:latest as the image for the init container.<br>
 - init container uses wget to download the text file and write it into the desired location.<br>
-- restartPolicy is set to Never to avoid auto matic restarting of the pod by k8 ensuring the pod is stoped after the file is read.<br>
+- restartPolicy is set to Never to avoid automatic restarting of the pod by k8 ensuring the pod is stoped after the file is read.<br>